jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Terminal cheat sheet.md

 - lets you interactively filter data from *stdin* and output the selected item to *stdout*

-## rsync

-- `rsync -av dir1 dir2`: copy directory 1 to directory 2
-    - add a trailing slash on dir1 to copy the contents of the directory, not the directory itself
-    - `-a` (archive): sync recursively and preserve symlinks and metadata
-    - `-v`: verbose
-- `rsync -azP dir1 username@host:/path/to/dir2`: copy over SSH
-    - `-z`: use compression
-    - `-P`: show progress bar, and allow resuming transfers
-- other options:
-    - `--exclude=pattern`: exclude files matching `pattern`
-    - `-n`: dry run
-- rsync uses modification times to sync only changed files

 ## npm

 - `npm list`: list installed packages (useful for [[Development/Cheat sheets/Terminal cheat sheet#grep\|#grep]]ping)